Anisha-patel/flask-authentication-system/README.md

 ---

 ## Features
-- User registration with hashed passwords
+- Register with a hashed password
-- Login with credential verification
+- Login with username and password
-- Session-based authentication
+- Session-based login tracking
 - Protected dashboard (logged-in users only)
 - Secure logout